Former Pope Benedict XVI dies at 95

 "Further information will be provided as soon as possible."

+In a statement he said: "I remember with particular affection the remarkable Papal Visit to these lands in 2010.
+We saw his courtesy, his gentleness, the perceptiveness of his mind and the openness of his welcome to everybody that he met."

+"He was through and through a gentleman, through and through a scholar, through and through a pastor, through and through a man of God - close to the Lord and always his humble servant."

-Although the former pontiff had been ill for some time, the Holy See said there had been an aggravation in his condition because of advancing age.
+Although the former pontiff had been ill for some time, Vatican authorities said there had been an aggravation in his condition because of advancing age.

 On Wednesday, Pope Francis appealed to his final audience of the year at the Vatican to "pray a special prayer for Pope Emeritus Benedict", whom he said was very ill.